Erik-Pi/Formalization-Libraries-in-Naproche-SAD/README.md

 ```
 and paste the folder of my [Algebra Library](./naproche-20190418-original/examples/AlgebraLibrary) inside Naproche-SAD's examples directory.

-To try out my library upgrade and the new "learn" command, copy the files in [naproche-20190418-upgrade](./naproche-20190418-upgrade), replace the corresponding original files and run
+To try out my library upgrade and the new "learn" instruction, copy the files in [naproche-20190418-upgrade](./naproche-20190418-upgrade), replace the corresponding original files and run
 ```
 stack build
 ```